migvidal/ViWiki/README.md

 - When the stack trace doesn't go deep enough, add a try-catch(print) block in the error line.
 - To communicate SearchActivity with ArticleFragment, I instantiate a new ArticleFragment with the title as an argument.
 - === compares reference, == compares data.
 Careful!
+- Making a dynamic action bar label: remove the label in the manifest/navgraph, then set it programatically

 ## Naming
 - Fetch or Get?